-This section applies to dilemmas seeded under a mission (or Empok Nor), including cards seeded "like" or "as" [S/P] dilemmas (e.g., Quantum Incursions, Hide and Seek, or with Beware of O).
+This section applies to dilemmas seeded under a mission (or Empok Nor), including cards seeded "like" or "as" [S/P] dilemmas (e.g., Quantum Incursions, Hide and Seek, or with Beware of Q).
 It does not apply to Q-icon dilemmas encountered during a Q-Flash.
-It does not apply to Q-icon dilemmas encountered during a Q-Flash.
 Unless otherwise specified, all references in these sections to a "mission attempt" include scouting or commandeering attempts.
-An overview explaining how to apply the rules in this section can be found under dilemma resolution summary.
+An overview explaining how to apply the rules in this section can be found under dilemma resolution - summary.
 Also see the supplemental Dilemma Resolution Guide for application of the rules to specific dilemmas.